 Today, Dominica is well known for the picture-perfect island in Pirates of the Caribbean 2 and 3.
-Publicity from these blockbuster movies has brought the island’s rustic beauty to people’s attention worldwide.
+Publicity from these blockbuster movies has brought the island’s beauty to people’s attention worldwide.

 Dominica is the most mountainous and volcanic of the Caribbean nations.
 While right in the middle of the Caribbean, Dominica is not like its neighboring islands.
 It boasts not of boundless pristine beaches but of thick rainforests and several potentially active volcanoes.
 In place of beaches are numerous hot springs, rivers, and waterfalls.